DWasilewski3/Resume/README.md

 Worked as the sole student tester for MSUIT's development of new features in the Student Information System portal.
 Aided in months of testing, debugging, and brainstorming with the team.

 **Boy Scouts of America -** *2010 - 2023*
-Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours
+Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours, 250+ total volunteer hours

 **Governor’s Honor Guard –** *2017 - 2019*
 Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park